wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-sso/includes/5-exercise-tabs-sso.md

 At this point, our tab uses Microsoft Teams' SSO support to obtain an ID token for the current user.
 This ID token can only be used to identify the user, but it can't be used to authenticate requests with Microsoft Graph.

-To submit requests to Microsoft Graph, you must include an access token with the necessary permissions for Microsoft Graph for the current user to.
+To submit requests to Microsoft Graph, you must include an access token with the necessary permissions for Microsoft Graph for the current user.
 You can update the project to submit the ID token to Azure AD's token endpoint to exchange it for an access token that can be used to authenticate requests to Microsoft Graph.
 This is done by implementing the [OAuth2 On-Behalf-Of (OBO) flow](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow), but this can't be done client-side, rather it must be done server-side.

 ### Update project to obtain access tokens for Microsoft Graph via the OAuth2 OBO flow

-Now that the Azure AD application is updated, let's apply those changes to the app project.

 In your Microsoft Teams app project, locate and open the **./.env** file.
 At the end of the file, there are two environment variables that were set by the Yeoman generator when you created the project.
 Their names are based on the name of the project: